Scroll Top

 Mud Turtle (Terrapins)

 Mud turtles, also known as terrapins are turtles that live in fresh or brackish water.
 They are very tiny.
-In Seychelles, three terrapins have been recorded.
-They belong to the genus Pelusios, although the endemic species Pelusios seychellensis is thought to be extinct.
+In Seychelles, the terappins belong to the genus Pelusios.
+The endemic species Pelusios seychellensis is thought to be extinct never existed.
 The two surviving species are classified as endemic sub-species.
-These are the Seychelles Black Mud Terrapin and the Seychelles Yellow-bellied Mud Terrapin.
+These are the Black Mud Terrapin and the Yellow-bellied Mud Terrapin.

 They are different forms of the same species that occur in East Africa and Madagascar.
 They are rather similar and both have a hinge on the underside of the shell that allows them to withdraw the head and forelimbs closing the shell for protection.
 The simplest way to tell them apart is by the colour of the shell and the underside.
 Both species feed in the water, eating invertebrates, fish and fruits, and if their marshes dry out, they take refuge in damp mud.